CKs-Technology-News/PrivacyTools/README.md

 - [NiceVPS](https://nicevps.net/) – Proudly offering delivering the best uncensored and privacy oriented hosting service around.
 - [Njalla](https://njal.la/) – Finally, a privacy-aware domain service.
 It lacks a proper privacy policy, but is trusted and used by many.
 - [OrangeWebsite](https://www.orangewebsite.com) – An Icelandic web hosting provider.
+- [Project Shield by Google](https://projectshield.withgoogle.com/landing) –  Project Shield is a free service that defends news, human rights and election monitoring sites from DDoS attacks.
+- [Qurium](https://www.qurium.org/) – Qurium’s Secure hosting solution – Virtualroad.org – is the result of a decade of research and development, hand-on experience of preventing and mitigating targeted digital attacks.
 - [Sandstorm](https://sandstorm.io/) – An open-source self-hosted web hosting platform for a wide set of web applications, including Etherpad (collaborative text editing), Radicale (calendar), Lychee (image hosting), Wekan (Kanban).
 - [Takingnames.io](https://www.Takingnames.io) – The first domain name provider for self-hosters.
 - [Uberspace](https://uberspace.de/en/) – Universal hosting for various stuff.